 - 10 chicken drumsticks

-- chicken giblets (optional)
+- duck giblets (optional)

 - 6 tbsp tumeric powder (or enough to cover all the chicken)